Skip to Main Content

 Student loan refinancing is the process of paying off your old student loans with a new loan.
 Depending on your credit, you might get a lower interest rate through refinancing — this could save you money on interest and potentially help you pay off your loan faster.

 Or you could opt to extend your repayment term through refinancing to reduce your monthly payments and lessen the strain on your budget.
-Just keep in mind that choosing a longer term means you’ll pay more in interest over time.
+Remember that choosing a longer term means paying more interest over time.

-If you decide to refinance your student loans, be sure to consider as many lenders as possible.
+If you refinance your student loans, consider as many lenders as possible.
 This way, you can find the right loan for your situation.

 Here are Credible's partners that offer refinancing for student loan balances of $300,000: